This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this quick and easy peach cobbler recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this single serve peach cobbler recipe, check out our Leftover Ingredients Recipe Finder.

 Recipe Variations

-- Berry Peach Cobbler: Add a handful of mixed berries for a fruity twist.
+- Berry Cobbler: Add a handful of mixed berries for extra fruitiness.

-- Spiced Peach Cobbler: Add a pinch of cardamom or allspice for a warm, spiced flavor profile.
+- Spiced Cobbler: Stir in a pinch of cardamom or allspice for a warm flavor.

-These step-by-step photos and instructions help you visualize how to make a individual peach cobbler.
+These step-by-step photos and instructions help you visualize how to make an individual peach cobbler.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- Heat oven to 375° F (190° C).
-Place the sliced peaches in a 10-ounce ramekin.
-Stir in sugar, lemon juice, vanilla, and cinnamon.
+- Prep the Peaches: Heat oven to 375°F (190°C).
+Place sliced peaches in a 10-ounce ramekin and stir in sugar, lemon juice, vanilla, and cinnamon.
 Set aside.

-- In a separate small bowl, mix together the flour, sugar, and baking powder.
-Add the milk and whisk until the batter is smooth.
+- Make the Batter: In a small bowl, mix flour, sugar, and baking powder.
+Add milk and whisk until smooth.

-- Place ramekin on a small baking sheet.
-Pour batter evenly over the peaches.
+- Assemble: Place the ramekin on a baking sheet.
+Pour the batter evenly over the peaches.

-- Bake for 25-28 minutes, until the topping is golden brown.
+- Bake: Bake for 25-28 minutes, until the topping is golden brown.

 Expert Tips